RobinChen121/robinchen121.github.io/_posts/2019-01-10-proof-a-min-function-is-continuous.md

 ---
 layout: post
-title: Proof for the continuity of a min function.
+title: Proof for the continuity of a min function
 categories: ["optimization"]
 tags: ["continuity proof"]
 giscus_comments: true